Consultant Oncologist at University Hospital, Waterford

 New treatments mean many women with advanced breast cancer are living longer than in the past.

-Dr Miriam O’Connor, Consultant Oncologist at University Hospital, Waterford, who has a special interest in metastatic breast cancer, says: “average life expectancy for patients with this condition used to be quoted as two to three years, but now new treatments mean many women live well beyond that.”
+Dr Miriam O’Connor, Consultant Oncologist at University Hospital, Waterford, has a special interest in metastatic breast cancer.

 When breast cancer cells spread to other parts of the body

-Metastatic breast cancer (MBC), also called advanced, stage four, or secondary breast cancer, is the term used when breast cancer cells spread to other parts of the body, such as the bones, lungs, liver, or less commonly, the brain.
+Stage four, or secondary breast cancer is also called Metastatic breast cancer (MBC).
+Beast cancer cells spreading to other parts of the body is called MBC.
+These links can in the bones, lungs, liver, or less commonly, the brain.

 It most commonly occurs in people who have already had breast cancer and may occur many years after the initial diagnosis.
 Occasionally women present with metastatic breast cancer at the time of diagnosis (de novo MBC).

 There are three many types of MBC: a) hormone positive (oestrogen/progesterone), b) HER2 positive, and c) triple negative type (oestrogen, progesterone and HER2 negative).
 Molecular profiling allows identification of these subtypes.

 All three types of metastatic breast cancer are treated with drugs, but the oncologist must ascertain which subtype it is, how far the cancer has spread and whether there are other medical problems.